 🍽 Inspired by Trader Joe's Butternut Squash Mac and Cheese

-Trader Joe's Butternut Squash Mac and Cheese has a bit more of a sage flavor than my recipe, but I think you'll agree, there is a strong similarity.
+I was inspired to come up with this recipe after tasting Trader Joe's Butternut Squash Mac and Cheese.
+Trader Joe's version has a stronger sage flavor than my recipe, but I think you'll agree, they are close!

 Note: The Crinkled Cookbook is not in any way affiliated with Trader Joe's.
-This recipe was simply inspired by their delicious Butternut Squash Mac and Cheese, which is sold in their frozen foods section.

 💭 Recipe FAQs

-🍲 Storing Leftovers and Freezer Tips
+🍲 Storing Leftovers

 The cheese sauce tends to tighten up a bit when it's chilled, so you may want to sprinkle a few drops of water on the top before reheating.
 This will help soften the sauce as it warms up.